Research Scholarship in Derivative Instruments

 - Superior academic performance

-- Corey Garriott, Head of Product Research, Montréal Exchange
+- Etienne Ménard, Head of Product, Equity Derivatives, Montréal Exchange

-The selection committee will evaluate and rank applications on the basis of merit.
-A scholarship will be offered based on the quality of the application.
-The selection committee reserves the right to modify the offer.
+The Selection Committee will evaluate and rank applications on the basis of merit.
+A scholarship will be awarded based on the quality of the application.
+The Selection Committee reserves the right to modify the offer.
 Applicants are not bound to exclusivity with the Montréal Exchange and may receive additional scholarships.

 Questions?
 Contact us.